 It’s release day for The Flatliners’ debut full length, Destroy To Create, available on vinyl for the first time ever.
 Pretty cool way to bring the band full circle as they’ll be kicking off their 10th anniversary tour in Canada this December.
 Check the dates here, then go buy their first record!
 If you missed what motivated The Flats to release this, read what Chris Cresswell had to say about it below:

 “Ever unearthed an old drawing you did as a child at your parent’s house?
 Ever gone back and read the weird shit people wrote in your High School year book?
 Feels odd doesn’t it?
 You’re proud of what you’ve accomplished, but for some reason, you can’t help but laugh.
-Well this October, we will be releasing our first album Destroy to Create on vinyl for the very first time ever.
+Well this November, we will be releasing our first album Destroy to Create on vinyl for the very first time ever.
 The lovely folks at Fat Wreck Chords have reluctantly agreed to allow our die-hard fans to finally snatch up these songs on a piece of wax.
 And we think it’s a pretty cool way to celebrate the band’s 10th Anniversary.”